TMJ Treatment Concord, MO

 Contact Axes to get back to your normal life with comprehensive Temporomandibular Joint Dysfunctions (TMD) therapy in Concord.

-For residents in Concord, MO, jaw pain related to TMD can interfere with everything from enjoying a meal to getting a good night’s sleep.
-At Axes Physical Therapy, our Concord, MO physical therapists offer personalized TMD treatment aimed at relieving pain and helping patients get back to their daily lives with ease.
-Our TMJ therapy is available at our Ballwin, MO location located just off Manchester/HWY 141.
+For residents in Concord, MO, TMD symptoms can disrupt everything from dining to getting a full night’s rest for those in Concord, MO.
+At Axes Physical Therapy, our Concord, MO physical therapists specialize in TMD treatments that relieve pain and restore comfort to patients’ everyday routines.
+Our TMJ therapy can be found at our Ballwin, MO location located just off Manchester/HWY 141.
 You can contact us online, request an appointment online, or call our Ballwin location at (636) 493-8642 to get started today.

 What Is Temporomandibular Joint Dysfunction (TMD)?